history

 The Need for a New Harbour

-As Newlyn’s fishing industry relied less on pilchard and more on mackerel and herring, the boats got bigger.
-The Old Quay no longer had enough space, forcing many vessels to anchor in the Loja and unload their catch onto smaller boats for transport to shore.
+As Newlyn’s fishing industry relied less on pilchard and more on mackerel, herring and white fish, the boats got bigger.
+The Old Quay no longer had enough space, forcing many vessels to anchor in the Loja (Gwavas Lake) and unload their catch onto smaller boats for transport to shore.
 This inefficiency, coupled with the growing number of boats and the dangers posed by inadequate shelter, fueled the desire for a new harbour.

 Despite several plans submitted to authorities, Penzance successfully lobbied against a new harbour at Newlyn, fearing a loss of trade.